At least 5 cfu of Germanic Philology are recommended

 At the end of the course, students will be able to analyze Medieval Germanic texts through scrupulous examination of textual data and will be aware of the various ways of their transmission; they will have a basic knowledge of textual criticism and of the variety of ecdotic principles used in scholarly printed and digital editions; they will also be aware of the general issues inherent in literary translation and in transmedial practices, both in the Middle Ages and in the present time.

-The course will consist mainly of lectures in which the students’ direct participation in the discussion (on the basis of preliminary reading of some of the course texts) will increase gradually.
+The first half of the course will consist of lectures in which the students’ direct participation in the discussion (on the basis of preliminary reading of some of the course texts) will increase gradually.
 Over the second half of the course, the students, together with the lecturer, will choose a topic to study in greater depth – which they may present orally during classes or submit as a written paper one week before the exam.

 Discussion of the course contents and of the course texts, with the aim to verify the acquisition of both knowledge and critical skills.
 Discussion of any additional work done by the students on a course topic.
 To obtain a positive grade, students need to know the different philological methods of text analysis; they must be able to place the texts analyzed during the course in their historical and cultural context, and know the main elements of the bibliographical material.
 To obtain a highly positive grade, students have to show in-depth knowledge of the texts analyzed during the course, comment them from a linguistic and a philological point of view, also on the basis of the bibliographical material.
 To obtain an excellent grade, students have to show an organic view of the topics discussed in class, to be able to use sources and bibliographical material, link topics, and master expressive skills.